 The vineyards of La Geria in Lanzarote – as seen from above.

 We also recommend to visit the ceramic studios at Teseguite to understand more about the local craftmanship and design background (and maybe bring a true artisanal souvenir home with you).

 The “Atelier + Ceramica” studio in Teseguite is run by lovely artistic couple.

 If you’re into camping, then you might want to check out the small path off the coastal road at Caleta de las Aulagas.
 Here you’ll find a small cove that is perfect for a night or two of “wild” camping.

 We compiled a list of our favourite restaurants in Lanzarote, which also offer vegetarian options.

 Our favourite restaurant in Lanzarote: El Chupadero.

-You can now share our Lanzarote tips on Pinterest by pinning the picture below.
+You can now pin and save these Lanzarote tips on Pinterest by pinning the pictures below.
 Help us spread the word if you enjoyed our photos & tips from Lanzarote – thank you!